kimyuay/kimyuay/README.md

 - 👋 Hi, I’m @kimyuay
 - 👀 I’m interested in kimyuay
 - 🌱 I’m currently learning kimyuay
-- 💞️ I’m looking to collaborate with
+- 💞️ I’m looking to collaborate with kimyuay
 - 📫 How to reach me @kimyuay